The Payments Industry Landscape: What Does It Look Like Today?

 New Fintech Players

-EFT Payment Methods on the Rise
+Digital Wallets on the Rise

 Real-Time Payments

-The RTP network, launched by The Clearing House in 2017, is a payments system that all federally insured depository institutions can use to clear and settle payments in real time.
-Its network serves as a platform that allows banks and other financial institutions to create and deliver new innovative products and services to their customers.
+The RTP network, launched by The Clearing House in 2017, is a payments system that all federally insured depository institutions can use to clear and settle payments in real-time.
+Its network serves as a platform that allows banks and other financial institutions to create and deliver innovative products and services to their customers.
 RTP technology was designed to facilitate payments across all payment categories, including business-to-business (B2B), business-to-consumer (B2C), consumer-to-business (C2B), peer-to-peer (P2P), government-to-citizen (G2C), and account-to-account (A2A) transactions.

 Conclusion